NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 They also stated the need of creating a lauchfile for the node to work properly.
 I thus created the `packaging_moveit2_launch.py` file in the `launch` folder of the `workshop_packaging_manager` package.

-**Something went wrong here, we lost the launchfile, follow the instructions to recreate it.**
+>💡 Tip: Something went wrong here, we lost the launchfile, follow the instructions to recreate it.
+Begin by creating a launchfile template in the `launch` folder of the `workshop_packaging_manager` package.
+You can name it packaging_moveit2_launch.py.

 Begining by importing the necessary libraries, we create the launch description.